cucumber/docs/content/cucumber.md

 ```

 {{% text "ruby" %}}
-This Hook will run _only once_: after support has been loaded, and before any Features are loaded.
+This Hook will run _only once_: after support has been loaded, and before any features are loaded.

 You can use this Hook to extend Cucumber.
-For example you could affect how Features are loaded, or register custom formatters programmatically.
+For example you could affect how features are loaded, or register custom formatters programmatically.
 {{% /text %}}

 {{% text "java" %}}Cucumber-JVM does not support `AfterConfiguration` hooks.{{% /text %}}